Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Drive past the Govt.
 Buildings

-New Delhi houses several government buildings and official residences reminiscent of British colonial architecture.
-Today we will drive past a few of them, like The Parliament House, designed by Baker is 173m in diameter, and the Rashtrapati Bhawan once the Viceroy’s residence is now the official residence of the President of India.
-Designed by Lutyens, it combines western and Eastern styles.
+New Delhi houses several government buildings and official residences reminiscent of the British colonial architecture.
+Today we will drive past few of them, like The Parliament House, designed by Baker is 173m in diameter, the Rashtrapati Bhawan once the Viceroy’s residence is now the official residence of the President of India.
+Designed by Lutyens, it combines western and eastern styles.

 Photo stop at the India Gate

-At the center of New Delhi stands the 42 m high India Gate, an "Arc-de-Triumph" like archway in the middle of a crossroad.
-Almost similar to its French counterpart, it commemorates the 70,000 Indian soldiers who lost their lives fighting for the British Army during World War I. The memorial bears the names of more than 13,516 British and Indian soldiers killed in the Northwestern Frontier in the Afghan War of 1919.
-Under the arch, the Amar Jawan Jyoti commemorates the Indian armed forces’ losses in the Indo-Pakistan war of 1971.
+At the centre of New Delhi stands the 42 m high India Gate, an "Arc-de-Triumph" like archway in the middle of a crossroad.
+Almost similar to its French counterpart, it commemorates the 70,000 Indian soldiers who lost their lives fighting for the British Army during the World War I. The memorial bears the names of more than 13,516 British and Indian soldiers killed in the Northwestern Frontier in the Afghan war of 1919.
+Under the arch, the Amar Jawan Jyoti commemorating Indian armed forces’ losses in the Indo-Pakistan war of 1971.

 Qutub Minar